tolitius/towel/README.md

              start_with={"requirements": requirements})
 ```

-all the steps in this plan are going ot be performed by a "llama" model, but a "review_stories" step will be done by "claude"
+all the steps in this plan are going to be performed by a "llama" model, but a "review_stories" step will be done by "claude"

 you can look at the full example in [docs/examples/execute_da_plan.py](docs/examples/execute_da_plan.py)<br/>
 where a smaller "`llama3 8B`" takes requirements, creates user stories, but "`claude`" is the one who reviews these stories, and provides feedback: